crystalwanyulee/data_science_projects/nlp/sentiment analysis/README.md

 ## Conclusion and Application

 * The sentiment analysis model can provide an outline of what customers think about our product.
 From the features that the model selected, they gives us some ideas about which aspects we can focus or improve.
-  * some insights , it can help the company grasp some insights from that and give some ideas .
-For example, if customer loves their jeans, the firm can focus on jeans and make some customized strategies.
-* more data, improve the model
-* Analyze a specific time period and evaluate the performance of marketing campaigns
+For example, from the classifiers, we can notice that customers seems to love the company's jeans, the firm can focus on developing more stylish jeans and provides special offers for customers.
-* Apply the model for unlabeled data, such as social media.
+* The more customers leave reviews, the more data we have.
+Thus, we can keep improve the model and even test the model on unlabeled data, such as posts on social media platforms